 - Standardization/Commoditization of goods/experiences sold

 Riders are OK with their Uber drivers as long as the drivers are good enough.
-And the driver has to provide, more or less, the same service to each and every customer.
+And the driver has to provide, more or less, the same service to every customer.
 That’s not true for a cleaning service like Homejoy, both the cleaner and the cleaning job has a huge amount of variation.
 This makes the job of providing a consistent service much harder.

 - Interaction frequency

-The frequency of usage should be high or else buyers or sellers might forget that the marketplace even exists.
+The frequency of use should be high, or else buyers or sellers might forget that the marketplace even exists.
 PiggyBee is Uber for shipping goods, a traveler whose journey matches with the journey of your good to be delivered.
 Such a service would have a hard time converting and retaining users.
 This is crucial, a marketplace not only needs users but needs the right balance of suppliers and buyers in time and if interaction frequency is low, it is very challenging to attain that.

 - Low platform leakage

 The underlying structure should be such that there is no practical advantage for a bond outside of the marketplace.
 Regular Uber riders can’t just take the phone number of a driver and call him for the next ride.
-Since, the driver might not be in the proximity or might be with other riders.
+Since the driver might not be in the proximity or might be with other riders.
 That’s not true for say hiring a home tutor, once you have found a good one, you can take the next purchase offline undercutting the marketplace of its revenue share.
 That is what probably killed Tutorspree, touted as “Airbnb for tutors”.